 “They were giants, Milord.”

-“He was smaller and thinner than the others, Milord, and younger.”
+“He was a little smaller and thinner than the other giants, Milord, and younger.”

 “Yes, Milord.”
 Uric scurried from the room.

 Brother Knobu looked at his bag, then dropped into his chair.How can this be?
 The Master told me to look for a tall, thin young warrior and to report immediately if I found

 him.
 Then word comes that a tall, thin young warrior led the dwarves to overrun the men and goblins I sent to destroy them.
 Now, I learn a tall, thin young warrior destroyed Brother

 Banag and his barbarian allies as well.
 He looked again at his bag sitting on the bed half packed.
 It was also a tall, thin young warrior the Freeman leader sent to fetch